Wrongful Death Lawyers

 - Income the deceased would have earned but for the death

 - Loss of companionship, guidance and instruction; grief, and mental anguish

 - Other expenses incurred because of the death

 Juries sometimes award punitive damages to punish the wrongdoer and discourage future negligent behavior, usually in cases where a corporation knew of the problem that led to the wrongful death or deaths and did nothing about it, or in certain drunk driving cases when the defendant is a habitual offender.

 Who Can Make a Wrongful Death Claim in California?

 Only those with certain relationships to the deceased are able to claim damages under California law.
 Primarily, these include a surviving spouse, children, dependent stepchildren, dependent minors living in the victim’s household for at least six months, and dependent parents.
 If there are none of these, we look to intestate succession law, in which case the right is extended to parents, regardless of whether they were dependent; if none, then siblings or children of deceased siblings; if none, then grandparents; if none, then children of a deceased spouse.
 Where none of these exists, the right to file a wrongful death suit goes to the next of kin.

 A death in the family can be emotionally devastating, and you may not feel up to coping with the many tasks that must be addressed.
 When you allow the Abronson law firm to assume the burden for you, you can focus on helping your family through the grieving process knowing your interests are protected.

-Abronson Law in Los Gatos accepts wrongful death cases in Santa Clara County and the Bay Area on a contingency basis.
+Abronson Law in San Jose accepts wrongful death cases in Santa Clara County and the Bay Area on a contingency basis.
 You pay no attorneys fees unless you recover compensation.

 Call Now For A Free Case Evaluation